-The app is designed for vendors that want to become recognizable in their respective industry and reach customers easily.
-The app usually features a vendor account and includes options that allow vendors to manage products and orders, get instant notifications and create reports.
+The app is designed for vendors that want to become recognizable in their respective industries and reach customers easily.
+The app usually features a vendor account and includes options that allow vendors to manage products and orders, get instant notifications, and create reports.

 It is designed for mediators that take care of the operational part of transactions and get revenue from a fee charged for services.